gibbok/notes-web-vitals/README.md

 ### Google Search Console Tools

-Formerly Google Webmasters, provide online tool to measure metrics. https://search.google.com/search-console/about
+Formerly Google Webmasters, provide online tool to measure metrics such search traffic and performance inclucing Vitals. https://search.google.com/search-console/about

+Use for:
+- Developer and no developers
+- Access group of similar pages
+- Based on CrUX

 ### Google Analytics